XiaLiPKU/EMANet/README.md

 ## Comparisons with SOTAs

 Tab 2.
 Comparisons on the PASCAL VOC test dataset.
-OS means the output stride for training.
-For test, output stride is set as 8.

 |Method      	| Backbone      | mIoU(\%)	|
 |:-------------:|:-------------:|:-------------:|